epam/AIRUN-Assistants-Benchmark-TestInstructions/sandbox-tests/code-refactoring/immutable-class/java/README.md

 - Open the Player class
 - Type in the chat window:

-> Rewrite the code above to make it immutable using Lombok annotations
+> Rewrite the code above to make it immutable using Lombok annotations.
+  Remove unnecessary code

 - Change the class implementation to the suggested implementation
 - Add all necessary imports